Learning Objectives

 Gas exchange in complex organisms typically involved three steps:

-2. Gas exchange: oxygen is taken in and carbon dioxide is expelled
+- Gas exchange: oxygen is taken in, and carbon dioxide is expelled

 Animals typically accomplish gas exchange via one (or more) of several mechanisms and structures:

-• Skin is used as a respiratory organ in Annelids (such as earthworms) and Amphibians.
-These animals have a dense network of capillaries just below the skin that facilitate gas exchange between the external environment and the circulatory system.
+- Skin is used as a respiratory organ in Annelids (such as earthworms) and Amphibians.
+These animals have a dense network of capillaries just below the skin that facilitates gas exchange between the external environment and the circulatory system.
 The respiratory surface must be kept moist in order for the gases to dissolve and diffuse across cell membranes.

-• Lungs are defined as infoldings of the the throat or body surface that are used for gas exchange.
+- Lungs are defined as infoldings of the throat or body surface that are used for gas exchange.
 Lungs are present in both invertebrate and vertebrate species, and their structure and function differs among different animal lineages:

 The image below shows an animated overview and comparison of the ventilation processes for mammalian lungs, avian lungs, and insect tracheae: